open-learning-exchange/open-learning-exchange.github.io/pages/htmlresources.md

 After this, The app will be available on the specified link.
 You should be able to see the database in http://127.0.0.1:5985/_utils/database.html?testapp

-## Adding the app as resource to Bell App Library
+## Adding the App as Resource to Bell App Library

-### Link Library resource to CouchDB database
+### Link Library Resource to CouchDB Database

 The next step is to properly link a Library resource to the database containing the HTML app's data that you created.

 First, you need to add a [New Dummy Resource](http://127.0.0.1:5985/apps/_design/bell/MyApp/index.html#resources) so it's easier to copy the template for resources into the actual new resource.
 Set the `Open` parameter to HTML, and write the additional info required, but don't attach any files.